crate/cratedb-guide/docs/integrate/opentelemetry/collector/tutorial.md

 ## Explore data

-CrateDB stored the metrics in the designated table, ready for inspection and analysis.
+CrateDB stores the metrics in the designated table, ready for inspection and analysis.
 ```shell
 crash --hosts "http://crate:crate@localhost:4200/" \
   -c "SELECT * FROM testdrive.metrics ORDER BY timestamp LIMIT 5;"